 Hang Fung Gold

 This Hong Kong bathroom has a solid 24-carat gold working toilet, which forms part of a solid gold bathroom.
-Costing over 3 million pounds, this lavish lavatory will certainly ensure that those using it will be on their best bathroom behaviour.
+Costing over 3 million pounds, this luxury toilet will certainly ensure that those using it will be on their best bathroom behaviour.
 This is available for public viewing but protective steps have to be adhered so as to preserve the gold.
-Kim Kardashian is just one of the well-off celebs who has taken inspiration from this and renovated her home with the addition of gold plated loos.
+Kim Kardashian is just one of the well-off celebs who has taken inspiration from this.
+She has renovated her home with the addition of gold plated loos.

 Palm Jumeirah’s Underwater Bathroom

-Not so much of an expensive throne, but the bathroom in its entirety cost a fortune, mainly as it is built underwater.
+Not so much of an expensive throne, but the bathroom in its entirety cost a fortune, mainly as it's built underwater.
 The two suites at Atlantis The Palm in Dubai allow toilet users to enjoy a calm relaxing view of ocean life whilst they use the facilities.

 NASA Space Station Toilet

 Next time you're on the toilet at home, work or elsewhere, spare a thought; is this the best version of a toilet you could be seated on?
-Let your mind wander to the possibilities, because it doesn't cost anything to dream.
+Let your mind wander to the possibilities, because it doesn't cost anything to dream about luxury toilets!